 This EIS complies with the requirements of NEPA and HEPA.
 Because the Proposed Action of this EIS is an administrative action, which is not the type of undertaking that has the potential to cause an effect on historic properties, Section 106 consultation regarding the Proposed Action is not required.
-This EIS complies with the requirements of NEPA and HEPA and does not address compliance requirements under NHPA or HRS Chapter 6E, which are separate processes.
 The CIA (Appendix I) identifies places of cultural importance and cultural practices.
 The CIA was prepared in support of the HEPA requirement to identify effects of the Proposed Action on cultural practices.